noeppi-noeppi/extintcode/README.md

 `let idx = 0;` initialises the direct variable `idx` to 0.

 `while (idx < *nums) {` A loop that runs as long as `idx` is smaller than the size of the array.
-The size of an array is retrieved by de-referencing the pointer: `*nums`
+The size of an array is retrieved by dereferencing the pointer: `*nums`

 `nums[idx] = iint();` read an integer and store it at the position `idx` of the array.
 Indices start at 0.